 - Manage projects: people, timelines, resources, goals, and outcomes.

-Students will have an opportunity to apply the Informatics skill set in one of two contexts with an additional 9 units focused on end users within a specialized domain, such as:
+Students will have an opportunity to apply the Informatics skill set in one of two contexts with an additional 9 units focused on end users within a selected domain, including the following career pathways:

 - Health (including Telehealth)

 - Cybersecurity and Privacy

-The culminating requirement for all students is an Organizational Consulting project (3 units) where students will apply the knowledge and skills developed in the program to address a specific problem in their chosen specialized domain (such as health or privacy).
+The culminating requirement for all students is an Organizational Consulting project (3 units) where students will apply the knowledge and skills developed in the program to address a specific problem in their chosen domain (career pathways including health or cybersecurity and privacy).

 30 Total Units to Degree